labrosse/labrosse.github.io/_posts/2024-02-04-L-Lebec-papers-on-HP-ice-convection.md

 date: 2024-02-04
 ---
-With Laëtitia Lebec, as part of her PhD the PhD she defende last september, published two papers in Icarus on convection in high pressure (HP) ice layers in large icy satellites and water worlds.
+With Laëtitia Lebec, as part of her PhD the PhD she defended last september, we published two papers in Icarus on convection in high pressure (HP) ice layers in large icy satellites and water worlds.

 The [first paper](https://www.sciencedirect.com/science/article/abs/pii/S0019103523000714?via%3Dihub)
-considers the effect of the solid-liquid phase change on convection in the solid and proposes scaling relationships for the temperature difference across the layer as function of the Rayleigh number.
+considers the effect of the solid-liquid phase change on convection in the solid and proposes scaling relationships for the temperature difference across the layer and the velocity at the upper boundary as function of the Rayleigh number.
 Applications to Titan or Ganymede show that convection in these layers is quite efficient and that the ice is expected to melt, at least partially, in contact with the rocky core.

 The [second paper](https://www.sciencedirect.com/science/article/pii/S0019103524000241?via%3Dihub)
-adds the effects of salts entering the ice layers from the underlying rocky core.
+adds the effects of salts entering the ice layer from the underlying rocky core.
 The ice-salt mixture is expected to be denser than pure water ice which could impede convection.
 This effect is quantified using a buoyancy number which compares the negative buoyancy of salts